Peter Wheatley

-Peter Wheatley (born 7 September 1947) is a retired bishop in the Church of England, currently serving as Priest-in-Charge of Christ Church, St Leonards-on-Sea.
+Peter Wheatley (born 7 September 1947) is a retired bishop in the Church of England.
 From 1995 to 1999, he was the Archdeacon of Hampstead.
 From 1999 to 2014, he was the Bishop of Edmonton, an area bishop in the Diocese of London.

 Early life

 Educated at Ipswich School, The Queen's College, Oxford, and Pembroke College, Cambridge, Wheatley trained for ordination at the College of the Resurrection and Ripon Hall, Oxford and was ordained in 1973.

 Ordained ministry

 Wheatley served his curacy at All Saints Church, Fulham, becoming vicar of Holy Cross in St Pancras, London in 1978.
 In 1982, he moved to become priest-in-charge of All Souls' Hampstead and St Mary's Kilburn.
 He also became vicar of St James' in West Hampstead at this time.

 While remaining a parish priest, Wheatley became the Director of Post-Ordination Training in 1988 for the Edmonton area.
 Between 1988 and 1993, he was also Area Dean of North Camden and was a member of the General Synod from 1975 to 1995.
 He became Archdeacon of Hampstead in 1995.

 Wheatley was consecrated as Bishop of Edmonton in March 1999.

 He announced his intention to retire at the end of 2014 to the London Diocesan Synod on 17 July 2014.
 He retired from full-time ministry on 31 December 2014.

 Wheatley retired to the south coast of England in 2014, but since that time has been licensed as an honorary assistant bishop in both the Diocese of Southwark and the Diocese of London.
 Additionally, since 2014, he has served as episcopal patron of the chapter and companions of the Shrine of Our Lady of Willesden.
-Since the departure of The Venerable Luke Irvine-Capel as Rector of Christ Church, St Leonards-on-Sea to become Archdeacon of Chichester, Wheatley has been Priest-in-Charge of that parish.
+From 2019 to 2022, during an interregnum, he was priest-in-charge of Christ Church, St Leonards-on-Sea in the Diocese of Chichester.
+Since the appointment of a new rector, he has continued to serve in the parish as an honorary assistant clergy.